-Following a congestion statement, ProRail will perform a capacity analysis 109 within six months.
-Within six months of completion of the capacity analysis, ProRail will draw up a capacity-enhancement plan110 in consultation with the titleholders involved.
-Using a cost-benefit analysis, ProRail will establish the most cost-effective solution for the capacity-enhancement plan.
+Following a congestion statement, ProRail will perform a capacity analysis118 within 26 weeks.
+Within 26 weeks of completion of the capacity analysis, ProRail will prepare and send a capacity enhancement plan119 to titleholders and the minister after consultation with relevant titleholders.
+Using a cost-benefit analysis, ProRail will establish the most cost-effective solution for the capacity enhancement plan.
 Solutions can take the form of changes in either the infrastructure or the timetable.
-For an overview of published congestion statements, see 3, item Appendix 10.